react-earth/object-standard-path/README.md

 # Quick Features 🥳

 - Standard path, e.g. `a.b.c[0].d`.
-- Provider types & utils: Path, PathValue, objectGet, objectSet.
+- Provider types & utils: Path, PathValue, pathGet, pathSet, pathSetImmutable.
 - Built with typescript, provide type protection, code autocompletion, make your app robust.
-- No dependencies, small package size.
+- No dependencies, less than 1kB page size.

 # How to use 📖